nmshd/documentation/_docs_integrate/25-requests-over-templates.md

 }
 ```

-Especially pay attention for the `changes.0.request.content` property that was generated by the Request module from your Response.
+Especially pay attention to the `changes.0.request.content` property that contains the Response that was generated by the Enmeshed Runtime.

 Now you can accept the Relationship by calling the `PUT /api/v2/Relationships/{relationshipId}/Changes/{changeId}/Accept` route.
 You can now sync the Requestor Connector and see that the Relationship is now in status `Active` on both Connectors.